rockysims/_patterns/README.md

 ### Wish List
 - common ide text manipulation/navigation tactics with exercises
 - coding exercises using only patterns demonstrated here
-- free web hosting guide
+- walkthrough for deploying to free web hosting